Application of a simple short-range attraction long-range repulsion colloidal model towards predicting the viscosity of protein solutions: Results and Discussion

 A similar approach is used for an antibody solution based on the system in Ref.~\cite{binabaji_2013} with $M_{w}$=142 kDa and $a=5.43$ nm.
 The charge was measured for different conditions of pH and ionic strength.
 The parameters in the colloidal model have been computed for these conditions, and are given in Table 2.

-The short-range attraction strength ($1/\tau^*$) was computed by fitting the $B_2$ SIC measurements.
+The short-range attraction strength ($1/\tau^*$) was computed by fitting the $B_2$ from self-interaction chromatography (SIC) measurements.
 The fitting results in a value $\tau^*=0.031$ and a value $b_1=3.5$.
 Figure 2 compares the $B_2$ from SIC measurements at $pH=5.0$ with the fit from the colloidal model.
 The model matches the experiments to within the experimental error bars.